-The rise of e-commerce has profoundly impacted retail and pushed the industry toward more innovation and digital transformation.
-Today we see another level of disruption in motion: the transformation of retail employee experience.
+The rise of e-commerce and supply chain challenges have profoundly impacted retail and pushed the industry toward more innovation and digital transformation.
+Included in that disruption is the transformation of retail employee experience.
 With ever-evolving standards for health and safety, it’s critical to improve the hiring, onboarding, training, and upskilling of your employees.

 Here are the top nine Immersive Learning applications that benefit both employees and customer experience to bring business impact to retailers.